St. Anne's Church, Vienna: History

-St. Anne's chapel existed since 1320.
+St. Anne's chapel has existed since 1320.
 In 1518, the Gothic church was consecrated on the occasion of Saint Anne's Day (26 July).
 The church was administered first by the Poor Clare Sisters, then by the Jesuits.
 Between 1629 and 1634, the Jesuits started the Baroquisation of the Gothic church.
 After a fire in 1747, Pozzo's pupil Christoph Tausch transformed it into late baroque using trompe l'oeil techniques.
 On 25 June 1747 lightning struck the tower of the church, burning down the roof framing but leaving intact the frescos.
 In 1751, Daniel Gran began the renovation of the interior, blackened by candle smoke.
 In 1773, the Jesuit order was dissolved.
 After starting to work in the church in 1897, the Oblates of St. Francis de Sales received the church in 1906.

 Gran's frescos were renovated in the 19th century and again in 1969–1970.
 The 1976 Friuli earthquake, which killed 1,000 people in Northeastern Italy, damaged the church.
 From 2003 to 2005, the Annakirche was renovated under the auspices of the Federal Monuments Office Vienna.